The 10 Commandments of Sustainable Tourism

 Plaisirs et Traditions in Pontivy

 Le BonPicNic, perfect for a meal out in nature with fresh products from local artisans and retailers.
-Available on the route of La Vélodyssée in Nantes only (for now).
+Available on the route of La Vélodyssée in Redon and Pornic in particular.

 When making reservations for places to spend the night, prioritise places that are environmentally friendly.
 There are plenty such hotels, holiday cottages, and campsites along La Vélodyssée.
 European certifications (like Ecolabel) are the most common and the most reliable.